Blotch3D/Blotch3D/README.md

 To properly make the MonoGame window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order to the 3D window so that it is overlaid over the child window.
+The BlWindow3D.WindowForm field will be useful for this (Microsoft Windows only).

 All MonoGame features remain available and accessible in Blotch3D.
 For
 examples: